Falachi/Falachi/README.md

 ## Hey!

-I'm a computer science student, mostly dealing with data science related things.
-Currently learning front-end and mobile development.
+I mostly deal with data analysis and web development.

 <!--
 **Falachi/Falachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.